 Notice: This document is provided for general information purposes only.
 The City of Scottsdale does not warrant its accuracy, completeness, or suitability for any particular purpose.
 It should not be relied upon without field verification.
 Map not to scale.

+Map 6 - Vehicular Access

+Revitalize the downtown portion of Scottsdale Road into a paseo/ boulevard that facilitates circulation and access for all modes of travel, with a special emphasis on meeting pedestrian needs.

+Maintain Goldwater and Drinkwater Boulevards as the primary routes to accommodate pass-through traffic around downtown.

+"Downtown should always be pedestrian friendly." ~ Deciding the Future Workshop Participant, 2008

-Map 67 - Vehicular Access GOAL M 2 CREATE COMPLETE, COMFORTABLE, AND ATTRACTIVE PEDESTRIAN CIRCULATION SYSTEMS. • Policy M 2.1 Design the public realm to include wide sidewalks that accommodate meeting and passing other pedestrians, queuing, pedestrian waiting areas, street furniture, pocket parks, patio areas and other desired levels of activity. • Policy M 2.2 Encourage pedestrian oriented design that includes pedestrian comfort amenities such as trees, shade, seating, shelter, wayfinding and lighting, to encourage strolling, lingering, and promenading, especially in areas where there is a high concentration of pedestrian activity. • Policy M 2.3 Manage existing, and design future downtown transportation and related systems, with a focus on pedestrian mobility, accessibility and safety.
-Policy M 2.4 Develop an attractive, accessible, interconnected network of safe and walkable pedestrian linkages to, within, and between downtown districts. • Policy M 2.5 Provide enhanced pedestrian access and connections between adjacent developments.
+CREATE COMPLETE, COMFORTABLE, AND ATTRACTIVE PEDESTRIAN CIRCULATION SYSTEMS.

+Design the public realm to include wide sidewalks that accommodate meeting and passing other pedestrians, queuing, pedestrian waiting areas, street furniture, pocket parks, patio areas and other desired levels of activity.

+Encourage pedestrian oriented design that includes pedestrian comfort amenities such as trees, shade, seating, shelter, wayfinding and lighting, to encourage strolling, lingering, and promenading, especially in areas where there is a high concentration of pedestrian activity.

+Manage existing, and design future downtown transportation and related systems, with a focus on pedestrian mobility, accessibility and safety.

+Develop an attractive, ACCESSIBLE, interconnected network of safe and walkable pedestrian linkages to, within, and between downtown districts.

+Provide enhanced pedestrian access and connections between adjacent developments.